Expansiveness, Lyapunov exponents and entropy for set valued maps

-For set valued maps we have the following notion of $F$-invariant measure, \cite{AFL,MA}. \begin{Df} Let $M$ be a non trivial Peano space and let $F:M\multimap M$ be an usc set valued map.
+Recall that given a measure $\mu$ on $M$ and a single-valued measurable function $f:M\to M$, the measure $\mu$ is $f$-invariant if for all Borelian subsets $B\subset M$ it holds that $\mu(f^{-1}(B))=\mu(B)$.
+This is no longer valid for set-valued maps.
+The following notion of $F$-invariant measure, \cite{AFL,MA}, is adopted for u.s.c. set-valued maps. \begin{Df} Let $M$ be a compact manifold and let $F:M\multimap M$ be an u.s.c. set-valued map.
 We say that $\mu$ is an invariant probability measure for $F$ if given a Borel subset $B\subset M$ it holds that $\mu(B)\leq \mu(F^{-1}(B))$.
-The set valued map $F$ is said to define a super-stationary process, \cite{Ab,Sch}. \end{Df}
+In this case, the set-valued map $F$ defines a super stationary process, see \cite{Ab,Sch}. \end{Df}

-The existence of $\mu$ an invariant measure for a set valued map, as defined above, is guaranteed in our setting (see \cite{AFL, MA}).
+The existence of an invariant measure for an u.s.c. set-valued map is guaranteed in our setting (see \cite[Theorem 8.9.4]{AF}, see also \cite{AFL,MA}).

-Remark \ref{compact} enables us to define the following subsets of $C(M)$:
+Proposition \ref{compactos} enables us to define the following subsets of $C(M)$: